Ivan-NN-88/script-007-tasks/README.md

 # File server project
-Author is Viharev Ivan Alexandrovich
+Author is Viharev Ivan Alexandrovich.

 # Requirements
-requirements.txt
+See the requirements.txt.

 ## General